Updated on January 30, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Psoriatic arthritis is a form of arthritis that produces joint inflammation in response to an overactive immune system.
 As the name of this disorder connotes, psoriatic arthritis typically afflicts patients with the skin condition psoriasis.
 Common symptoms of psoriatic arthritis include stiffness, inflammation and joint pain or swelling.
 Although the side effects of this condition can be severe, many patients find relief through medical cannabis products.

 Since there is no known cure for psoriatic arthritis, many patients turn to medicine to treat or relieve their daily symptoms.
-Medical cannabis can help patients effectively manage their symptoms while avoiding the potential for adverse effects created by other medications.
+Medical marijuana can help patients effectively manage their arthritis symptoms while avoiding the potential for adverse effects created by other medications.

 Medical marijuana’s cannabinoids can stimulate endocannabinoid receptors to perform their daily functions when the system presents an imbalance.
 These include enhancing anti-inflammatory and pain management properties.

 To gain a better understanding of marijuana and its various forms of treatment, researchers have initiated multiple studies centered on arthritis patients to better understand the role cannabis plays in symptom management.

 In 2000, A. M. Malfait and a team of researchers sought to understand whether or not CBD produced an anti-arthritic effect in patients with arthritis.
 Due to cannabis’s long history of analgesia and pain-reduction properties, researchers expected to find promising implications for those with chronic pain and discomforts.

 Cannabis was found to stimulate two brain receptors: CB1 and CB2.
 These receptors are essential in performing many necessary bodily functions, including normal responses to pain, inflammation and various immune system functions.
 The imbalance of these receptors can be realigned when activated by cannabis.